What the new Canada UK trade deal means for Canadian businesses

 Overview of the Canada UK trade deal

-The trade agreement between Canada and the EU, CETA (Comprehensive Economic and Trade agreement) has been renegotiated.
-This deal is scheduled to come into effect December 31st, 2020.
-CETA will no longer include the UK due the nation’s decision to leave the EU (Brexit).
-Brexit will come into effect as of January, 1st, 2021, which has resulted in the construct of a new trade agreement between the UK and Canada.
-This deal, the “Canada-United Kingdom Trade Continuity Agreement” (Canada-UK TCA) is due to take effect when Brexit does.
+The trade agreement between Canada and the EU, CETA (Comprehensive Economic and Trade agreement) was renegotiated and came into effect December 31st, 2020.
+CETA no longer includes the UK due the nation’s decision to leave the EU (Brexit).
+Brexit, which came into effect January, 1st, 2021, resulted in the construct of a new trade agreement between the UK and Canada.
+This deal, the “Canada-United Kingdom Trade Continuity Agreement” (Canada-UK TCA) was due to take effect when Brexit did.
+Though not officially signed, the two nations have a Trade Memorandum of Understanding.
 During this transition period however, any trades between Canada and the UK will follow the guidelines under CETA.

 Goals for the Canada UK trade deal: